Laryngeal Stenosis

 Other symptoms include episodes of apnea, suprasternal and subcostal retractions, tachypnea, and dyspnea.
 Hypoxia can result in cyanosis and anxiety.
 If the glottis is involved, symptoms of hoarseness or weak husky cry, aphonia, or dysphagia may be noted.

 In children, failure to thrive and feeding problems are often noted.
-Mild-to-moderate stenosis may be asymptomatic until an upper respiratory tract infection leads to airway edema and thickened secretions which further compromise the airway.
+Mild to moderate stenosis may be asymptomatic until an upper respiratory tract infection leads to airway edema and thickened secretions that further compromise the airway.
 Recurrent or persistent croup is also a typical finding in children with subglottic stenosis.
 Also, children may be asymptomatic but difficult to intubate for anesthesia, as may be the case in children with Down syndrome.
 Any individual with a history of endotracheal intubation or laryngeal trauma can potentially develop subglottic stenosis.
 In general, congenital stenoses are less severe than acquired ones.

 The history should include an assessment of dyspnea and stridor, including the characteristics of the stridor, time of onset, and relieving and aggravating factors.
 Voice quality should also be assessed.
 History should also include questions to identify possible etiological factors, such as a history of prolonged intubation, prior surgery (airway or otherwise), trauma, or caustic ingestion.